tbb33/Web-App-Geocoder/README.md

 # Web-App-Geocoder

+## General Info
-### This web app (deployed on local host) allows the user to upload a CSV file containing addresses in a column named "Address" (not case-sensitive) and then download a new file (named geocode_output.csv) with 2 new columns (lat/long) containing the coordinates to those addresses.
+ This web app (deployed on local host) allows the user to upload a CSV file containing addresses in a column named "Address" (not case-sensitive) and then download a new file (named geocode_output.csv) with 2 new columns (lat/long) containing the coordinates to those addresses.
 The new columns are appended to the end.

+## Setup
 Run this app by executing app.py and open local host on browser.
 <br>Note: You may need to install a local virtual environment for Python.
 You may need to install Flask.
 If this program is ran several times, you may need to clear your cache in order to download the newest file from the site.

-I learned how to:
+## What I learned
 1. Independently create a web app - used Flask as Web Framework
 2. Geocode using Geocoder and OpenStreetMap API (Nominatim Geocoding service is built on top of OpenStreetMap data)
    - Note: Google Maps API is much faster but not free